 While a student, take advantage of the numerous opportunities available at Coastal Law to gain practical legal experience.
-Students can earn credit for participating in one of our four varied skills labs, in an externship with a public or governmental agency or not-for-profit corporation or in a judicial internship.
+Students can earn credit for participating in one of our many clinics, in an externship with a public or governmental agency or not-for-profit corporation or in a judicial internship.
 As noted in the Student Handbook, and with a few exceptions, a student is limited to 12 credit hours toward graduation that stem from in house clinics or any type of externship.

-For more information, visit our links on the left hand side of this page or stop by the clinic office, Room 255 phone us at (904) 680-7792 or email us at Clinics@fcsl.edu.
+For more information, visit our links on the left hand side of this page or stop by the clinic office, Suite 255 phone us at (904) 680-7792 or email us at Clinics@fcsl.edu.

-Pursuant to Rule 11 of the Florida Supreme Court Rules Regulating the Florida Bar, students in Florida law schools can be certified to appear in certain proceedings on behalf of certain clients.
-This is commonly referred to as having a CLI.
+Pursuant to Rule 11 of the Rules Regulating the Florida Bar, students in Florida law schools can be certified to appear in certain proceedings on behalf of certain clients.
+This is commonly referred to as having a Certified Legal Intern ("C.L.I.").
 However, as Sec.
 1.3 of the rule states, the only way to "make an appearance pursuant" to the rule is to appear "as part of a law school practice program."
-In other words, in order to become a CLI, you must be enrolled for credit in one of our qualifying live client clinics (all but Immigrant Rights) or externships here at Coastal.
+In other words, in order to become a Certified Legal Intern ("C.L.I."), you must be enrolled for credit in one of our qualifying in house clinics (all but Immigrant Rights) or externships here at Coastal.
 You cannot become a certified legal intern to work for a private attorney or to work in non-qualifying externships.
 Based on the criteria set forth in Rule 11, the types of externships that allow a student to be certified include those with the state attorney or attorney general's office,the public defender agency, state and local governmental agencies and legal service organizations that represent indigent clients.

 Requirements to Become a CLI (Certified Legal Intern)

-4. Submission by the staff of our clinical programs of letter from the Dean of the law school certifying (1.) and (2.) above along with CLI Application and Notice of Registrant Clearance to the Florida Supreme Court.
+- Submission by the staff of our clinical programs of a letter from the Dean of the law school certifying (1.) and (2.) above along with CLI Application and Notice of Registrant Clearance to the Florida Supreme Court.
 Final approval comes from the Florida Supreme Court.